“Christine” Puts A Spell On You!

 “Christine” is a great “coming of age” horror film, and Carpenter infuses it with just the right amount of horror and thrills…

-This Carpenter film is worth being analyzed – as all of his films do, because he is such an inventive Director…and this is a gem of a Stephen King adaptation…
+This Carpenter film is worth being analyzed – as all of his films do, because he is such an inventive Director…and a fellow film fanatic shared this reunion pic of the cast and Director from a few years back:

-Of course, “IT Chapter 2” was a recent Stephen King adaptation – but I also took at look at seven of the greatest films that came from Stephen King books…
+Of course, “IT Chapter 2” was a recent Stephen King adaptation – not quite as good as “IT” before it, but scary and entertaining nonetheless – and it reminded me that I also took at look at seven of the greatest films that came from Stephen King books…

-You can click here to see my entire list – and leave a comment and let me know what I missed!
+You can click here to see my entire list, including “Carrie”, “Misery” and “The Shawshank Redemption” – and leave a comment and let me know what I missed!

 If you enjoy these posts, why not subscribe and never miss out?
 It’s easy, and there are NO ads of any kind, just stuff I like…click on the main page and “follow” me on the upper right…